 Interest rates are relevant to the housing market because mortgage rates tend to follow their lead.
 While this certainly doesn’t mean that mortgage rates will drop to 0% in the near future, they could likely hit record lows.

 On the same day that the Fed reduced interest rates to 0%, it pledged to purchase at least $200 billion worth of mortgage-backed securities over the next few months.
 Just a week later, the Fed had already purchased half that amount, and by March 23, the Fed advised its plan to “support smooth market functioning” by purchasing as many mortgage-backed securities as necessary.

-This strategy is known as quantitative easing and is designed to maintain consistent cash flow through the financial system.
+This strategy is called “quantitative easing” and maintains consistent cash flow through the financial system.
 When mortgage rates fell significantly in late February and early March, mortgage lenders received a huge surge in refinance applications and quickly reached capacity.
 By purchasing mortgage-backed securities and stopping the cycle of falling bond prices, the Fed is ensuring that lenders have enough capital available for homebuyers and refinancers to borrow and trying to stabilize mortgage rates.

 How COVID-19 Has Affected Mortgage Rates